hyperseq/hyperseq.github.io/index.md

 # [](#header-1)Meet the Founder

-HyperSeq was founded by [Bohdan Khomtchouk, Ph.D.](http://bohdankhomtchouk.com/) in between completion of graduate school (University of Miami) and beginning of post-graduate school (Stanford University).
+HyperSeq was founded by [Bohdan Khomtchouk, Ph.D.](http://bohdankhomtchouk.com/).